Nathan Hale Running Start Information

 Visit the website for the community college you plan on attending and sign up for an info session.
 Attend an info session.
 Look at their requirements and apply to the school and get a student ID.

-- Return a signed Parent/Guardian Memorandum of Understanding (MOU) from Ms Takahashi firstname.lastname@example.org
+- Return a signed Parent/Guardian Memorandum of Understanding (MOU) to Ms Takahashi firstname.lastname@example.org

 - Please let Ms. Takahashi know if you have technology limitations.
 We can mail you forms.